GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 ## Transitions as an enhancement

-The View Transition API is designed to 'wrap' a DOM change and create a transition for it.
+The View Transitions API is designed to 'wrap' a DOM change and create a transition for it.
 However, the transition should be treated as an enhancement, as in, your app shouldn't enter an 'error' state if the DOM change succeeds, but the transition fails.
 Ideally the transition shouldn't fail, but if it does, it shouldn't break the rest of the user experience.

 In order to treat transitions as an enhancement, take care not to use transition promises in a way that would cause your app to throw if the transition fails.